 Individuals who have received a BOptom or an equivalent degree from an institution outside of the United States may apply for “admission with advanced standing” to the Michigan College of Optometry (MCO).

 All students admitted with advanced standing will commence the optometry program at the Michigan College of Optometry beginning in the first semester (Summer) of the third academic year.

 Admission will be contingent upon successfully completing all of the requirements outlined below and will occur only if space is available in the class due to attrition of previously admitted students.
-Successful applicants will be placed on a “wait list” [if necessary] for available space in any given class.
+If necessary, successful applicants will be placed on a “wait list” for available space in any given class.

 In order to initiate the advanced standing admission process, an individual must send the following three items to the office of the Associate Dean for Student and Academic Affairs at MCO: